 Pacific Rendezvous is located on a 25 acre (10.117 hectares) peninsula at the entrance to the Tutukaka Harbour.
 The complex includes 30 units, Manager’s house, swimming pool, spa pools, games/conference room, tennis court, storage sheds, two beaches, roading etc and was originally set up with the prime purpose of providing a care-free holiday home for individual owners.
-Each unit is individually owned, and owners enter into a contract with Managers who run a motel/resort business letting units to the public when not occupied by Owners, with the management of this handled by the Managers and a group of Owners via a committee.
+Each unit is individually owned, and owners individually enter into a contract with Managers who run a motel/resort business letting units to the public when not occupied by Owners, with the management of this handled by the Managers and a group of Owners via a committee.
 This arrangement not only brings in a small income to owners to contribute towards operating costs, and depending on personal usage, provide an income to Owners, and also enables the complex to provide facilities unlikely to be able to be achieved or maintained for the investment on a private ownership basis alone.

 The Owners through a Body Corporate jointly own the entire complex on the peninsula, which has riparian rights with a beach on either side.
 Owners individually own the property within their own building footprint together with a small amount of land around each unit.

 The complex is administered using a Body Corporate structure which is governed by the Unit Titles Act 2010 and administered by About Body Corporates Ltd (7/1 William Pickering Drive, Rosedale, Auckland).